Traces in symmetric monoidal categories: Twisted traces and transfers

 \begin{defn} Let $M\in\bC$ be a dualizable object equipped with a ``diagonal'' morphism $\Delta\maps M\to M\ten M$, and let $f\maps M\to M$ be an endomorphism of $M$.
 Then the \textbf{trace of $f$ with respect to $\Delta$} is the trace of $\Delta\circ f\maps M\to M\ten M$.
 The trace of $\id_M$ with respect to $\Delta$ is called the \textbf{transfer} of $M$. \end{defn}

 The trace of $f$ with respect to $\Delta$ is a morphism $I\to M$; by cyclicity it is also equal to the trace of $(f\ten \id)\circ \Delta$.

 Where do such diagonals come from?
 Of course, if \bC\ is \emph{cartesian} monoidal, then any object $M$ has such a diagonal, but we have seen (\autoref{eg:cart-dual}) that in this case there are few dualizable objects.
-However, we have also seen that often the dualizable objects for which we are interested in traces are in the image of a symmetric monoidal functor whose domain \emph{is} cartesian monoidal, and such a functor preserves the existence of diagonals.
-That is, if $X$ is an object of a cartesian monoidal category, and $Z$ a symmetric monoidal functor, then the diagonal $X\to X\times X$ gives rise to a diagonal $Z(X) \to Z(X) \otimes Z(X)$.
+However, we have also seen that for many of the traces we are interested in, the dualizable objects are in the image of a symmetric monoidal functor whose domain \emph{is} cartesian monoidal, and such a functor preserves the existence of diagonals.
+That is, if $X$ is an object of a cartesian monoidal category $\bC$ and $Z$ a symmetric monoidal functor with domain $\bC$, then the diagonal $X\to X\times X$ gives rise to a diagonal $Z(X) \to Z(X) \otimes Z(X)$.
 This is usually the source of ``diagonals'' in examples.

-\begin{eg} Let $\bS=\Set$, $\bC=\Ab$, and $\Sigma$ be the free abelian group functor $\bbZ[-]$.
+\begin{eg} Let $\bS=\Set$, $\bC=\Ab$, and $Z$ be the free abelian group functor $\bbZ[-]$.
 In this case the induced diagonal $\bbZ[X]\to \bbZ[X]\ten \bbZ[X]$ sends a generator $x$ to $x\ten x$.
 If $X$ is finite, so that $\bbZ[X]$ is dualizable, the trace of $\bbZ[f]$ with respect to this diagonal is $\sum_{f(x)=x} x\in\bbZ[X]$.
 In particular, the transfer of $\bbZ[X]$ is $\sum_{x\in X} x\in\bbZ[X]$.

 Note that while the ordinary trace of $\bbZ[f]$ records only the \emph{number} of fixed points of $f$, its trace with respect to $\Delta$ records \emph{what} those fixed points are (as elements of $\bbZ[X]$). \end{eg}